libavg/libavg/sphinxdoc/player.rst

 .. automodule:: libavg.avg
     :no-members:

+    This section describes the classes that provide a framework for rendering.
+The :py:class:`Player` class is an interface to the avg renderer.
+The :py:class:`Canvas` class and it's descendant :py:class:`OffscreenCanvas` provide with areas to draw on.

     .. autoclass:: Canvas

         A Canvas is a tree of nodes.
 It is the place where a scenegraph is displayed.
-In a libavg session, there is one main canvas that corresponds to the screen and zero or more canvases that are rendered offscreen.
+In a libavg session, there is one main canvas that corresponds to the screen (which is of class :py:class:`Canvas`) and zero or more canvases that are rendered offscreen (which are of class :py:class:`OffscreenCanvas`).

         .. py:method:: getElementByID(id) -> Node